-Pursuant to COMAR 13B.02.03.03D, Notre Dame Maryland University ("NDMU" or "the University") is proposing to offer a new Post Bachelor's Certificate ("PBC") in Philanthropy (proposed HEGIS: 0599; proposed CIP: 09.0902.
-The demands of changing demographics in an increasingly diverse society support the need for higher education to prepare professionals equipped with the skills and expertise for the ever-increasing needs of philanthropy within higher education and within non-profit organizations.
-At the same time, the higher education landscape and non-profit sector in Maryland and nationally are undergoing substantial change and innovation.
-NDMU's proposed PBC program will provide an opportunity for the next generation of administrators to receive the training necessary to lead institutions and organizations into an ever-changing future.
+Pursuant to COMAR 13B.02.03.03D, Notre Dame Maryland University ("NDMU" or "the University") is proposing to offer a new Master of Arts (MA) Degree in Philanthropy (proposed HEGIS: 0599; proposed CIP: 09.0902.
+The demands of changing demographics in an increasingly diverse society support the need for philanthropy professionals to be equipped with the professional skills and expertise to address the ever-increasing needs of philanthropy within higher education and within non-profit organizations.
+At the same time, the economic landscape in Maryland and nationally is undergoing substantial change and innovation.
+NDMU's proposed MA program will provide an opportunity for the next generation of administrators to receive the training necessary to lead institutions and organizations into an everchanging future.

-The PBC in Philanthropy will be a 12-credit-hour fully online stackable credential that is non-residence-based, and aimed at the working professional.
-Establishing the PBC program further exemplifies the University mission, vision, and goals and creates opportunities for students to develop collaborative practice and interprofessional competencies to successfully work in the dynamic and changing landscape of higher education and non-profit organizations.
+The Master of Arts Degree in Philanthropy will be a 30-credit-hour fully online, non-residence-based program aimed at the working professional.
+Establishing the MA program further exemplifies the University mission, vision, and goals and creates opportunities for students to develop collaborative practice and interprofessional competencies to successfully work in the dynamic and changing landscape of higher education and non-profit organizations.

-The following academic proposal describes the market need, the design, the curriculum, the student learning outcomes, the evaluation plans to ensure quality, and the resources needed to launch the PBC program.
+The following academic proposal describes the market need, the design, the curriculum, the student learning outcomes, the evaluation plans to ensure quality, and the resources needed to launch the MA program.
 The budget indicates the strong likelihood of success in meeting the students' learning goals and the effectives of the program.